kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 cliques of customers who buy similar items, etc. These correspond to complex many-to-many joins, which by their nature are growing.
-If on average each of your nodes connect with k other nodes and you have t many relationships in the pattern you are searching, you are asking a system to search through k^t many possible combinations and exponential functions are scary.
-We have been advocating the integration of 2 specific techniques into the query processors of GDBMSs: (i) factorization; and (ii) worst-case optimal joins.
+If on average each of your nodes connect with k other nodes and you have t many relationships in the pattern you are searching, you are asking a system to search through k^t many possible combinations and guess what: exponential functions are scary.
+We have been advocating the integration of 2 specific techniques into the query processors of GDBMSs for several years now: (i) factorization; and (ii) worst-case optimal joins.
 Both of these techniques are specifically designed for many-to-many growing joins and we have integrated them in Kùzu.
 Stay tuned for for my next two posts on this.